base16-project/basenext/README.md

 ### Motivation

 [Base16](https://github.com/chriskempson/base16) is pretty darn awesome at what it's managed to accomplish, but it's not without fault.
-Base17 aims to be a forward-compatible evolution of Base16 that solves most of the known issues.
+Base17 aims to be a forward-compatible evolution of Base16 that solves some of the known issues.

 #### Compared to Base16